 Immunization Requirements at SMCC

-Maine state law requires that all Southern Maine Community College students born after 1956 who are enrolled full or part-time and attend in-person classes on any SMCC campus, center, or site, must furnish proof of immunization against:
+Maine state law requires that all Southern Maine Community College students born after 1956 who are enrolled full or part-time and attend in-person classes on any SMCC campus, center, or site, must furnish proof, prior to attending in-person classes, of immunization against:

 - measles (unless born before January 1, 1957) – Two doses of measles vaccine administered after first birthday.
 If vaccinated with inactivated Measles vaccine prior to 1968 must be re-immunized,